 "You're getting warmer," she said with a smile.

 The next day, Kristin swung into action, expertly leading the dive.
-It was early afternoon, and the team consisted of Dr. Levin, Nathan, Lucas, Ben, Tim, and Katie and a few members from Kristin's science staff.
+It was early afternoon, and the team consisted of Dr. Levin, Nathan, Lucas, Ben, Tim, Katie, and a few members from Kristin's science staff.

 Kristin handed out equipment to her science staff.